 Tesira software versions prior to 3.14 included custom Parlé processing blocks in a Processing Library catalog, these have been deprecated and replaced by the new block.
 If your files include the legacy custom blocks they will continue to function normally but do not include all of the enhancements of the Parlé Processing block.
 The New Parlé Custom Processing Catalog was released concurrent with software version 3.14 for specific applications which the Parlé Processing block does not support.

 The Parlé Processing Block is added to the file from the "Control Blocks" menu of the Audio Objects Bar.

-The block initialization is used to specify the channel count, microphone type, and the inclusion of the AEC processing block.
+The block initialization is used to specify the channel count, microphone type, UC Platform, and the inclusion of the AEC processing block.
 A Custom channel count can be used to create a block of any size up to a maximum of 12 channels.
 You must select the proper Microphone Type and the connection rules will not allow you to connect a different type of microphone to the block.
 You are not allowed to mix microphone types on the same block.
 However, there are no restrictions on using multiple blocks in a file when different types of microphones are used.